carlosp420/nymphalidae_diversification/MS.md

 trees from the posterior distribution (supp. mat.
 13).

-### BiSSE
+### Estimation of trait-dependent speciation rates
 The MEDUSA analyses taking into account phylogenetic uncertainty estimated a diversification rate increase in part of the clade Ithomiini across more than 95% of the trees.
-Our BiSSE analysis found a positive effect of the character state “feeding on Solanaceae” on the diversification rate on part of Ithomiini (Oleriina + Ithomiina + Napeogenina + Dircennina + Godyrina) (Figure 5).
+Our BiSSE analysis found a positive effect of the character state "feeding on Solanaceae" on the diversification rate on part of Ithomiini (Oleriina + Ithomiina + Napeogenina + Dircennina + Godyrina) (Figure 5).
 The Markov Chain Monte Carlo algorithm was run for 10000 generations discarding the first 7500 as burnin.
 The estimated mean